 - Alternatively, do you have extensive experience in cell biology?

-If you said yes to the above questions, then this is the job for you.
+If you said yes to the above questions, then this could very well be the job for you.

 We are a core facility, responsible for providing cell biology resource and expertise to the wider institute.
 We do this by running multiple, diverse, high throughput projects for various faculty teams from across the Sanger Institute.
-Our current portfolio of projects includes genome wide CRISPR screens, iPSC derivation and differentiation, organoid derivation, the Human Cell Atlas Initiative and the generation of Plasmodium mutants.
-We work closely as a team of Senior Scientific Managers, Research Assistants and Faculty members to successfully deliver large scale projects.
+Our current portfolio of projects includes, iPSC derivation and differentiation toward myeloid and neuronal lineages, genome wide CRISPR screens, organoid derivation, the Human Cell Atlas Initiative and the generation of Plasmodium mutants as well as work with various species of the pathogen Klebsiella.
+We work closely as a team of Scientific Managers, Research Assistants and Faculty members to successfully deliver large scale projects.

 - BSc in Biology plus extensive cell biology laboratory experience